 - Whip the egg whites on medium speed in a large clean bowl using a stand mixer or hand beaters.

-- Whip the egg whites until stiff peaks form (2-3 minutes).
+- Whip the egg whites until soft peaks form (2-3 minutes).

-- Gradually add the sugar to the egg whites (whipping the whole time) by adding 1 tablespoon at a time.
+- Gradually add the sugar to the egg whites (whipping the whole time) by adding 1 tablespoon at a time, waiting 20-30 seconds between each addition.

 - Once all the sugar is incorporated whip the mixture on medium speed for 6 minutes.

-- Next, add the lemon juice and vanilla and beat for a further 3-4 minutes.
+- Next, add the lemon juice or vinegar and beat for a further 3-4 minutes.

 - The final egg white mixture should be really thick and glossy.
 When you rub the mixture between your fingers there shouldn't be any grit from the sugar.
 If there is, whip the mixture for a few more minutes to ensure all of the sugar has dissolved.